Reduction of False Positives in Online Outlier Detection over Time Series using Ensemble Learning

 Alaiñe Iturria Aguinaga

-- DIRECTORES: Javier Del Ser Lorente and Francisco Herrera Triguero
+- DIRECTORES: Javier Del Ser Lorente eta Francisco Herrera Triguero

 - UNIVERSIDAD: Universidad de Granada

 The identification of unusual patterns or anomalous features allows critical information to be extracted from data.
 With the development of the Internet of Things, real-time time series anomaly detection has become a relevant task in many domains, including fault detection in the manufacturing industry, intrusion detection in cybersecurity, and fraud detection in banks.
 Within this research area, online time series anomaly detection is a more challenging task compared to classical outlier detection for several reasons.
 First, a complete dataset is not available for training, and therefore, training must be performed incrementally.
 Second, every new incoming data sample must be processed once without multiple passes through the entire dataset (i.e., one-pass learning).
 Third, the distribution of data is non-stationary and can change over time (concept drift), requiring the inclusion of adaptation/forgetting mechanisms in outlier detection methods.
 These constraints hinder the design of online methods that effectively detect anomalies in time series data under such challenging conditions.

 This Thesis delves into research around the detection of anomalies in online time series.
 In recent years, several proposals for online time series anomaly detection algorithms have gradually emerged.
 However, the literature study performed in this Thesis has identified two crucial shortcomings in online time series anomaly detection: the scarcity of open-source software and the high rate of false positives and negatives of state-of-the-art proposals.